ganeshk627/GitHub-Actions-Cert-Prep-by-Microsoft-Press/README.md

 > _Note 1_: Workflows(.yml) file can be created under '.github/workflows/*.yml'

-> _Note 2_: .yml file is actually intent or space sensitive
+> _Note 2_: *.yml file is actually intent or space sensitive, so we should use intent as 2 or more